Lord Perényi Péter, (1502– 1548) and his „third way”

 The Perényi family had important castles like Terebes, Füzér, Csorbakő, and Újvár, not to mention Dédes Castle I have just shared on my page: https://www.hungarianottomanwars.com/ottoman-occupied-lands/dedes/

 The family was the hereditary Chief Comes of Abaúj County and Perényi Imre had taken part in the making of the Habsburg-Jagellonian Treaty and as a result of this received a rank of a Prince of the Holy Roman Empire.
 They gained further castles in the Southern Lands of Hungary (Valpó Castle) and Siklós Castle in Baranya Castle, Debrő Castle in Heves County, and Ónod Castle of Borsod County.
-Perényi Péter has inherited all this and on top of that, became the Chief Captain of Temesvár Castle (Timisoara).
-He was the member of the only Knightly Order established in Hungary, the Societas Draconistrarum (Sárkányos Lovagrend), and acted as the Guardian of the Holy Crown of Hungary.
+Perényi Péter inherited all this and on top of that, became the Chief Captain of Temesvár Castle (Timisoara).
+He was a member of the only Knightly Order established in Hungary, the Societas Draconistrarum (Sárkányos Lovagrend), and acted as the Guardian of the Holy Crown of Hungary.